Skip to contents

 • metalearner: The optimization algorithm used to calculate the final ensemble weights.
 SuperSurv offers two distinct approaches:

-• "least_squares" (Default): Optimizes weights by minimizing the IPCW Brier score.
+• "brier" (Default): Optimizes weights by minimizing the IPCW Brier score.
 Excellent for overall prediction accuracy.

 • nFolds: The number of cross-validation folds used to train the meta-learner.
 V = 5 or V = 10 is standard.
 This cross-validation is what prevents the ensemble from overfitting to the base learners.